Bazaruto and the south coast, Mozambique

 The reefs of the area have both hard and soft corals, and countless species of small fish.
 Larger open ocean predators are attracted to the reefs often resulting in spectacular underwater sightings of dolphins or game fish.
 An important but dangerous trading route, due to the treacherous sandbars, reefs and tropical storms, the coast of Mozambique is home to numerous shipwrecks.
 Some 17th century Portuguese vessels lie off the coast from Coral Lodge and it is possible to find many pieces of broken Chinese porcelain, trading beads, canons and old Portuguese coins.

-For those preferring to stay on the surface, the lagoon offers good snorkeling.
-As the tide runs out many small fish are trapped in the water of the lagoon creating a temporary colorful aquarium.
+For those preferring to stay on the surface, the lagoon offers good snorkelling.
+As the tide runs out many small fish are trapped in the water of the lagoon creating a temporary colourful aquarium.

 Between August and October whales migrate along the Mozambican Coast, moving away from the cold southern seas to breed in the warm Indian Ocean.
 It is often possible to see whales breaching from the beach.
 Ask the lodge to pack you a picnic lunch to take with you as you explore the area looking for the ultimate whale watching spot.